Help Yourself (film)

-Help Yourself is a 1932 British comedy film directed by Jean Daumery and starring Benita Hume, Martin Walker and D. A. Clarke-Smith.
-It is based on the novel Sinners All by Jerome Kingston.
+Help Yourself is a lost 1932 British comedy film directed by Jean Daumery and starring Benita Hume, Martin Walker and D. A. Clarke-Smith.
+It was written by John Hastings Turner and Roland Pertwee based on the novel Sinners All by Jerome Kingston.
 It was produced at Teddington Studios in London by the British subsidiary of Warner Brothers.

+Preservation status

+The British Film Institute has classed Help Yourself as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.

+Plot

+While his aunt is away on the Riviera, bright young thing George Quinnock holds a Christmas open house party at his family castle.
+When some guests turn out to be crooks, after the Quinnock rubies, George and his friends go after the villains.